Struggling with Arthritis Flare-Ups?

 How to Spot Weather-Related Flare-Ups:

-• Does your arthritis pain worsen during rainy or cold weather?
+• Does your arthritis worsen during rainy or cold weather?

-• Are your joints stiffer or more painful when the temperature drops?
+• Are your joints stiffer when the temperature drops?

 What You Can Do:

-• Layer Up: I always wear warm layers and use heating pads during colder months.
+• Layer Up: Wear warm clothing and use heating pads in colder months.

-• Create a Cozy Environment: A warm, comfortable living space can help ease discomfort.
+• Create a Cozy Environment: Keep your living space warm and comfortable.

 Weathering Arthritis: Coping with Humidity, Rain, Cold, and Heat